scout-app/scout-app/README.md

   * [ ] **To do:**
     * [ ] Finalize UX layout
     * [ ] Pretty up the app!
+    * [ ] Pretty up the error output message and allow for it to be closed
 * [ ] **Phase 3:** Cross-platform testing (Ubuntu, Win, OSX) & General QA
   * [ ] **Status:** Waiting for Phase 1 and 2 to be completed
 * [ ] **Phase 4:** New website